cancech/cadf/comms-lib/Readme.md

 ## Remote Bus

 With a remote bus, the [Bus](include/comms/bus/Bus.h) and [Nodes](include/comms/node/Node.h) are distributed (could be different machines, containers, or what have you) and require a network connection in order to communicate with each other.
 While the principle described above for the Local Bus is largely unchanged, the inclusion of network communication by necessity translates into significantly increased complexity.
+At its core the [BasicBus](include/comms/bus/BasicBus.h) and [ThreadedBus](include/comms/bus/ThreadedBus.h) are still used to perform message routing, however the mechanism through which the messages reach the bus is vastly different.

 ### Protocol